BoschSmartHome/bosch-shc-api-docs/README.md

 The use of the API only applies to private, non-profit individuals.
 A commercial use in any way, either direct or indirect, is prohibited.

-Using the API requires identification against the local Smart Home Controller with an individual client id and client name that starts with "oss_" followed by the name of the oss project or the name of the developer.
+Using the API requires identification against the local Smart Home Controller with an individual client id and client name that starts with "oss_" followed by the name of the open source project or the name of the developer.

 The client must register with the primary role of "ROLE_RESTRICTED_CLIENT".